 - Analyze and follow up with law enforcement and schools to determine the outcome of a report made to the program, including actions taken on the report.

-The bill requires the safe2tell program to prepare a written report analyzing data from the previous year on or before each December 1, beginning in 2018.
+Beginning in 2018, the act requires the safe2tell program to prepare a written report analyzing data from the previous year on or before each December 1.
 The report must include data from the preceding fiscal year concerning the following and any recommendations concerning the following:

 - A summary of outcomes and actions taken on reports made to the program;

 - The number of safe2tell reports by category, broken down by month;